 Additionally, these Regulations also apply to bread which is sold either unwrapped or in open packets if it has been made up to a pre-determined constant quantity; and is intended for sale in pre-determined units of weight, which are not less than 300 grams per loaf and not more than 10 kilograms per loaf.

 The ‘average quantity’ system controls the overall average quantity of a batch of packages and the proportion that fall below the stated nominal quantity through a set of defined packer’s rules.

 A batch of packages must, at the time of packing, comply with three main ‘packer’s rules’:

 Where the TNE is calculated as a percentage of the nominal quantity, the amount must be rounded up to the nearest one tenth of a gram or millilitre.

-The TNE is the amount set out in the table to the right in relation to the nominal quantity on the package.
+The TNE is the amount set out in the table below in relation to the nominal quantity on the package.

 Packers and importers have a duty to carry out checks to ensure that all of the three packers’ rules are met.
 This includes:

 The product contained in each package must be measured using appropriately accurate weighing equipment, or checks should be carried out on the product contained in the packages using a rigorous system of sampling and tests – for example by checking a statistical sample of the production and keeping records of the results.